-PTCB CPhTs are required to renew their certification every 2 years to maintain their credential.
+CPhTs are required by the PCBT to renew their certification every 2 years to maintain their credential.
 Recertification ensures that CPhTs stay up-to-date in the specialty through the completion of continuing education (CE).

 Some states do not require a Pharma Tech license to work in a pharmacy.
 A Licensed Pharm Tech meets the state’s requirements to work in this setting. … A Certified Pharmacy Technician meets a non-governmental agency’s requirements and passes a national exam to obtain certification.

 Becoming a Pharma Tech can be fairly easy as you only need a high school diploma and on-site experience.
 Becoming a Certified Pharma Tech requires more effort, but the education is worth it.
 See below the syllabus (content) of our CPhT Training Course.

 This section is an overview of the prospects of the CPhT profession, and the general duties that will be assigned to you when you are hired by a pharmacy or a hospital.
 If you are not sure that this is the career for you, read on.
 We have tried to give you a good overview of what it will look like when you wear those blue scrubs… Remember though that each employer has their own job description and set of rules.
 The PTCB defines the boundaries of your action, but employers have a lot of freedom in defining your job.

 We have covered (in the questions above) your compensation expectations depending on where you are employed.